GDevelop: History

 GDevelop 5 included a complete rework of the IDE to begin using web technologies, like PixiJS and React.
 Support around GDevelop 4 was shifted over to GDevelop 5 to bring focus on enhancing the future of the engine.

-Since GDevelop's launch, additional features and functionality have continually been added, such as BBText support, Dialogue Support via Yarnspinner, layer-based shaders via PixiJS Shaders, and native mobile apps to develop games on Android and iOS devices.
+Since GDevelop's launch, additional features and functionality have continually been added, such as BBText support, Dialogue Support via Yarn, layer-based shaders via PixiJS Shaders, and native mobile apps to develop games on Android and iOS devices.
 Development and enhancement of the platform continues from 4ian and a group of repeat contributors.

 3D support was added to GDevelop 5 on May 18, 2023, along with other changes.
+However, reviewers note limitations in managing large projects and advanced 3D workflows prior to recent updates.